Larry Bird: MVP three-peat (1983–1986)

 Bird was slated to become a free agent after the 1983–84 season.
 In 1983, as part of a collective bargaining agreement, the NBA initially implemented a "hard" salary cap (meaning total player salaries could not exceed a certain limit) which would not go into effect until the 1984–85 season.
-The NBA quickly modified this to a "soft cap", meaning the cap could be exceeded in order for a team re-sign its own free agents.
+The NBA quickly modified this to a "soft cap", meaning the cap could be exceeded in order for a team to re-sign its own free agents.
 This came to be erroneously known as the "Larry Bird Rule"; the Celtics didn't actually invoke the exception to specifically re-sign Bird, as the cap wasn't in effect.
 Bird signed his seven-year, $12.6 million extension in 1983, before the cap came into effect and the Celtics were actually over the cap in total player salaries (including Bird's extension) at the time the cap was implemented.

 Bird was named MVP of the 1983–84 season with averages of 24.2 points, 10.1 rebounds, 6.6 assists, and 1.8 steals per game.
 In the playoffs, the Celtics avenged their loss from the year before to the Bucks, winning in five games in the Conference Finals to advance to the Finals against the Los Angeles Lakers.
 In Game 4, the Lakers—led by Bird's college rival Magic Johnson—were on the verge of taking a commanding 3–1 series lead before a flagrant foul was committed on Kurt Rambis that resulted in a brawl and caused the Lakers to lose their composure.
 Boston came back to win that game and eventually won the series in seven games.
 Bird was named Finals MVP behind 27.4 points, 14 rebounds, and 3.6 assists per game.